ishita2019/final_projects/README.md

 <img src = "icons/Image_11.png" width ="650" height="300" >

-Here we can see that the number of uber trips are increasing month over month with corresponding increase in the cumulative revenue growth.Hence, we can accept the Hypothesis.

 ## Hypothesis 3
 Drop in the revenue growth for NYC Yellow cab service in the era dominated by for-hire-service.<br />
 ## Analysis
+We have observed, the demand of yellow cab service daily basis, increase in demand on monthly baisi,and it's revenue growth month over month and revenue growth.We have considered the time slot of 365 days of 2019.
+After detailed analysis, we can concluded that the number of yellow cab trips are increasing month over month while the average estimated revenue is decreasing.

 3 a: Visualizing the demand: number of Yellow Cab trips per day.<br />

 <img src = "icons/Image_12.png" width ="500" height="300" >